 - International students studying in Canada, including students doing co-op work placements or internships as part of their study program.

-— The CanApprove team has been consistent in delivering reliable immigration and legal services for the past 20 years.
+The CanApprove team has been consistent in delivering reliable immigration and legal services for the past 25 years.
 We guarantee our client’s a hassle-free experience by being there to answer questions and provide solutions every step of the way.
-For more information on Alberta PNP, get in touch with our team of qualified consultants, skilled advisors and highly trained instructors.
+For more information on Alberta Advantage Immigration Program (AIPP), get in touch with our team of immigration consultants to begin your migration plans to Canada.